-Today, visitors tour the first and second floors of Anderson House on guided tours led by museum volunteers or staff.
+Visitors tour the first and second floors of Anderson House on guided tours led by expert museum docents.

 - Anderson House is wheelchair accessible.

-- Tours are available in some foreign languages, upon request.
+- Tours are available in some foreign languages or with a sign language interpreter, upon request.

 - In some cases, group tours may be scheduled outside regular museum hours.